libp2p/docs/content/concepts/transports/webrtc.md

 When connecting to a WebSocket server, browsers require the server to present a TLS certificate signed by a trusted CA (certificate authority).
-Few nodes have such a certificate, which is the reason that WebSocket never saw widespread adoption in the libp2p network.
+Few nodes have such a certificate, so WebSocket never saw widespread adoption in the libp2p network.

 In libp2p: